 Pilot Pete’s Restaurant – Where the Adventure Begins

-Tip: If you are interested in visiting, December is a great month to do so.
+Tip: Looking for things to do in Schaumburg in December?
+Go to Pete’s.
 The employees were just starting to deck the place out for the holidays and I was told the decorations are over-the-top once completed.
 They also have a few days where Santa makes an appearance and flies into Pilot Pete’s.
 Check Facebook for specific dates.